haraschax/PerplexingPuzzle/README.md

 # Perplexing Puzzle
 Digital version of the [asymptote perplexing puzzle](https://www.perplexingpuzzles.com.au/store/The-Asymptote-Puzzle-p234207002).
 I've gone through the effort completely digitizing this puzzle and giving some cool little helper functions to check and draw your solutions.
+So all that's left is the fun of solving the puzzle!